weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 2.26 Definition If X is a metric space, if E c X, and if E' denotes the set of all limit points of E in X, then the closure of E is the set E=EU E".

-2.27 Theorem If X isa metric space and E c¢ X, then
+2.27 Theorem If X isa metric space and E cc X, then

 (a) Eis closed,
 (b) E =E if and only if E is closed,
-(c) E c F for every closed set F ¢ X such that E c¢ F.
+(c) E c F for every closed set F c X such that E cc F.

 By (a)and (c), E 1s the smallest closed subset of X that contains E.

 Proof

-(a) Ifpe Xand p¢ E thenp is neither a point of E nor a limit point of E.
+(a) Ifpe Xand pc E thenp is neither a point of E nor a limit point of E.
 Hence p has a neighborhood which does not intersect E. The complement of E is therefore open.
 Hence E is closed.